 Vascular lesions are most commonly diagnosed endoscopically.
 If routine endoscopy is nondiagnostic, small-bowel endoscopy, capsule endoscopy, intraoperative endoscopy, or visceral angiography may be required.
 Technetium-99m–labeled red blood cell scans are less specific but may help localize the lesion enough to facilitate endoscopy or angiography.

 Endoscopic coagulation (with heater probe, laser, argon plasma, or bipolar electrocoagulation) is effective for many vascular lesions.
+Vascular ectasias are treated with endoscopic coagulation if they are thought to be the cause of bleeding.
 Endoscopic clips may be applied to some lesions.
-Vascular ectasias often recur, although there is some evidence that oral estrogen-progesterone combinations may limit recurrence.
+They often recur, although there is some evidence that oral estrogen-progesterone combinations may limit recurrence.

 Mild recurrent bleeding can be treated simply with chronic iron therapy.
 More significant bleeding that is unresponsive to endoscopic measures may require angiographic embolization or surgical resection.
 However, rebleeding occurs in about 15 to 25% of surgically treated patients.